-- BEST FOR WOOD CARVING: Dremel Variable Speed Rotary Tool Kit
+- BEST OVERALL: Dremel 4300-5/40 High Performance Rotary Tool Kit

-- BEST FOR CUTTING: DEWALT Rotary Saw
+- BEST FOR CUTTING: DEWALT Rotary Saw (DW660)

-- BEST VALUE: WEN Rotary Tool Kit
+- BEST CORDLESS: Milwaukee Portable and Cordless M12TM Rotary Tool Kit

-Most rotary tools now come with a variable speed setting that allows you to select the appropriate RPM for the project at hand, though lighter models will have a hard time reaching anything higher than 28,000 RPM.
+Most rotary tools now come with a variable speed setting that allows for selecting the appropriate RPM for the project at hand, though lighter models will have a hard time reaching anything higher than 28,000 RPM.
 A weaker tool won’t be effective at working with harder materials.
-Before deciding, make sure that the rotary tool is able to handle the RPMs that your likely jobs require.
+Before deciding, make sure that the rotary tool is able to handle the RPMs that likely jobs require.

 Corded vs. Cordless